adityagovindaraj/adityagovindaraj.github.io/books.md

   - the soviet chess primer by ilya maizelis
   - the elements of scoring by raymond floyd
   - the old man and the sea by ernest hemingway
-  - the body keeps the score by bessel van de kolk
   - the left hand of darkness by ursula k le guin
   - golf is not a game of perfect by dr bob rotella
   - harvey penick's little red book by harvey penick
+  - the body keeps the score by dr bessel van de kolk
   - the unbearable lightness of being by milan kundera
   - before the coffee gets cold by toshikazu kawaguchi
   - reminiscences of a stock operator by edwin lefèvre